illinoistech-itm/jhajek/itmd-521/syllabus/syllabus-01.md

 This course covers both concepts and practical applications of distributed data paradigms.
 This provides a comparison between SQL, MapReduce, and Spark Frameworks.
 The course focuses on how to treat and prepare unstructured data to be used in the MapReduce framework for parallel processing.
 Students will be tasked with learning and demonstrating the MapReduce framework through implementing the Hadoop framework and associated Java technology.
 [ITMD 521 Bulletin Description](http://bulletin.iit.edu/courses/itmd/ "ITMD 521 Bulletin Description")

+## Updated Course Description

+This course covers both concepts and practical applications of distributed data paradigms.
+We will explore cloud native tooling used for Big Data.
+We will focus on the concepts of Data Engineering and explore the Data Life Cyle.
+We will apply these concepts using opensource Big Data platforms and by writing code to explore the concepts of Data Engineering.
+You will have an experience how to treat and prepare structured and unstructured Big Data.
+Students will be tasked with learning and demonstrating these concepts via a hands on final project.
+[ITMD 521 Bulletin Description](http://bulletin.iit.edu/courses/itmd/ "ITMD 521 Bulletin Description")

 ## Prerequisites

 ITMD/S 514 and or ITMD 510 Credit: Normally 3-0-3 Semester Hours